 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) The Company has no data right now but it will be working on it in the future.
 Administrative and office related works within the group have electrical and electronics waste like laptops, UPS, busted lights, cable wire and the like.
 Operation related wastes from the nature of business like cooking oil and cleaning solutions for hotel and restaurant business, electronic waste for logistics business and repair services of electronic products.
-Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) (e.g. employees, community, suppliers, government, vulnerable groups) Directors, employees, government (and its agencies), owners (shareholders), suppliers, customers and the public What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 The Company will work for a comprehensive and detailed management approach in the future.

 What are the Risk/s Identified?
 Which stakeholders are affected?
-Management Approach ' ' Directors, employees, government (and its agencies), owners (shareholders), suppliers, customers and the public The Company has no policy on hazardous waste but will work on it in the future.
+Management Approach Identify risk/s related to material topic of the organization The Company has no data for this period but will provide in the future.
+Directors, employees, government (and its agencies), owners (shareholders), suppliers, customers and the public The Company has no policy on hazardous waste but will work on it in the future.
 What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach Identify the opportunity/ies related to material topic of the organization The Company has no data for this period but will provide in the future The Company has no policy on hazardous waste but will work on it in the future.